brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ### Summary: *middlewares/tokenCheck.js*

 * Arguably the most important file!
-* This middleware function gets applied to all our API routes and checks if a valid token exists in Redis
+* This middleware function gets applied to all our API routes and checks if a valid token exists in Redis.
-  * If the token exists, append the token as part of the request header for each route to use
+  * If the token exists, append the token as part of the request header for each route to use.
-  * If the token doesn't exist or is expired, automatically generate a new token and set it in redis
+  * If the token doesn't exist or is expired, automatically generate a new token and set it in redis.
-* The idea here is that Zoom authentication is happening automatically without any user interaction
+* The idea here is that Zoom authentication is happening automatically without any user interaction.
 * In a real world application, you would, of course, want to incorporate user login in front of everything so that only authenticated users of your system get access to these API's.

 ***

+## API Routes -- the success of these endpoints depends on the scopes you selected at the beginning.
+If you don't have all the required scopes available to you, simply omit the endpoints that fall under that scope.

 #### routes/api/users.js
 ```javascript